 Nowadays, the surgeons have developed many techniques to change the nose size and shape.
 Most of them include surgery (medically called rhinoplasty), but others consist in applying certain filler injections to add volume or improve the nose’s symmetry.

-Rhinoplasty, also called nasal reshaping or nasal surgery, have been defined by the American Association of Plastic Surgeons as the surgical procedure that has the main objective of improving the facial symmetry by changing the nose shape, size and overall appearance.
+Rhinoplasty, also called nasal reshaping or nasal surgery, have been defined by the AAPS as the surgical procedure that has the main objective of improving the facial symmetry by changing the nose shape, size and overall appearance.
 This procedure also allows the surgeon to improve the relationship between the nose and other facial structures.

 It is important to know that some patients may need to undergo a nasal surgery to treat or correct certain breathing problems caused by structural abnormalities of the nasal septum and turbinates (especially when they obstruct the airway) and the surgeon can make some cosmetic or aesthetic changes (if necessary) during the same procedure (which is called septoplasty and rhinoplasty).